nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ##### MSS

 1. User requests to list patients.
-2. VMS shows a the list of patients with their corresponding IDs.
+2. VMS shows the list of patients with their corresponding IDs.

   Use case ends.